Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 - Long-term planning

-Life insurance is optional but strongly recommended for residents with dependents.
+Life insurance is optional but strongly recommended for residents with dependents and becomes particularly important for expats with financial responsibilities or long-term plans in Spain.

 For coverage types, costs and expat-specific considerations, see: